dch/glazier/README.md

 * each of these scripts leaves logfiles in the root folder.
 If you have issues during compilation phase, load these onto <http://friendpaste.com/>
-    don't email them to the mailing list
+    before emailing your issues to the mailing list

 # Installing the Build Environment ############################################